tsamantanis/titanic-data-challenges/README.md

 }
 ```

-This function returns an element, you'll need to appeand it to an element in the DOM in order to see it.
+This function returns an element, you'll need to append it to an element in the DOM in order to see it.

 ```JavaScript
 const passengerCount = makeValueElement(data.length, "Number of Passengers")